-Spanakopita Triangles Recipe is the perfect light vegetarian appetizer.
+Spanakopita Triangles are the perfect light vegetarian appetizer.
 Phyllo {filo} pastry is filled with spinach, feta cheese, garlic, herbs and lemon create a flavorful filling.
 You often see spanakopita in Greek or Mediterranean cuisines.
 Your guests will love this as an appetizer or meal!

 If you haven’t had it before you are missing out!

-They remind me of this Spinach Fatayer Recipe except using the phyllo pastry instead of regular dough.
+They remind me of this Spinach Fatayer except using flaky phyllo dough instead of regular dough.

 Many people feel intimidated by making spanakopita but it really isn’t that hard.